IKennCode/AZTFashionE-commerce/README.md

 In summary, the code you provided is a common pattern for safely extracting data from the request body and handling any potential errors that may arise during the extraction process.
 It's often used in web applications to process user-submitted data received in HTTP requests.

+npm i slugify

+The purpose of installing a library like "slugify" in a web development project is to help convert text strings, such as article titles, product names, or any user-generated input, into "slugs."
+A slug is a URL-friendly version of a string, typically used in website URLs to make them more readable and search engine friendly.

+Here's why you might want to use a library like "slugify" and its purpose:

+URL Friendliness: Slugs are designed to be URL-safe, meaning they contain only lowercase letters, numbers, hyphens, and sometimes underscores.
+Special characters, spaces, and non-ASCII characters are typically replaced or removed.
+This ensures that the URL is easy to read and share.

+SEO Benefits: Having descriptive and readable slugs in your URLs can have SEO (Search Engine Optimization) benefits.
+Search engines often consider the words in a URL when determining the relevance of a page to a search query.
+Using slugs that match the content of your page can improve your site's search engine rankings.

+User Experience: Human-readable URLs are more user-friendly.
+When users see a URL with a meaningful slug, it's easier for them to understand the content they're about to access.
+This can improve the overall user experience.

+Consistency: Using a library like "slugify" ensures consistent slug generation across your application.
+It handles edge cases, character replacements, and formatting rules, reducing the chances of errors or inconsistencies in your slugs.

+Overall, the purpose of installing "slugify" or a similar library is to simplify the process of generating clean, URL-friendly slugs for your web application's content, which can enhance both SEO and user experience.